 Once you have your chicks, you can get started.
 Baby chicks need some special care–the temperature must be kept constantly warm, just like if their mother hen was there to keep them warm.
 You'll also need to prevent early problems like pasting up and monitor for illnesses such as coccidiosis.

 Process the Birds

 Depending on the laws, your markets, and your comfort level, you may decide to slaughter and process the chickens on the farm.
-I've done it both ways: myself and taking them to a slaughterhouse.
+I've done it both ways: by myself and taking them to a slaughterhouse.
 While the slaughterhouse is far easier, it's also incredibly expensive and adds a lot to the cost of each bird.

-There are also mobile slaughterhouses in some areas - a trailer or "mobile poultry processing unit" comes to your farm and processes the birds on-farm for you.
+There are also mobile slaughterhouses in some areas.
+A trailer or "mobile poultry processing unit" comes to your farm and processes the birds on-farm for you.
 Some of these have a minimum number of birds, so be sure to consider that when making your business plan.

 Sell the Chickens

 Your birds are processed, packaged, and in the freezer–so now it's time to put that marketing plan into action and sell them.
 Whether you're bringing them to the farmers market, selling to restaurants, or going direct to consumers, you'll need to refer back to your business plan to sell the chickens you've so carefully raised.

 Reassess and Reevaluate

 Like with any business, you should regularly reassess and reevaluate to see if things are still working.
 Did your marketing plan work, or does it need to be retooled?
 Do you want to raise more or less birds next time?
 Did on-farm processing work for you, or will you hire out that job next time?